GabErves/CSC-224-web-development/README.md

-# Introduction to web development
+# Introduction to Web Development
 All of my work and assignments from my Web Development course this semester

 This repository includes notes, projects, and a final project at the end of the semester.